Creating an L7 load balancer with DDoS protection using the management console or CLI

 --network-name ddos-network

-To create a security group for your VM, run the command:
+To create a security group for your VM, run this command:

 yc vpc security-group create \